arvidn/libtorrent/docs/features.rst

 * private torrents (`BEP 27`_).
 * upload-only extension (`BEP 21`_).
 * support for IPv6, including `BEP 7`_ and `BEP 24`_.
-* support for merkle hash tree torrents.
-This makes the size of torrent files scale well with the size of the content.
 * share-mode.
 This is a special mode torrents can be put in to optimize share ratio rather than downloading the torrent.
 * supports the Magnet URI extension - Select specific file indices for